The Ordinary Princess is a Fairy Tale novel written by M.M. Kaye.

 - Friend to All Living Things: Amy, even though she's far from a proper princess.

 - Heir Club for Men: All children born to a King of Phantasmarania are girls.
 Each King's next in line for the throne is his eldest daughter's youngest son.

 - King Incognito: Twice over.
-Amy becomes a princess icognito when she runs away from home, and Peregrine the "man-of-all-work" turns out to be King Algernon.
+Amy becomes a princess incognito when she runs away from home, and Peregrine the "man-of-all-work" turns out to be King Algernon.

-- Massive Numbered Siblings: The seven princesses.
-Also, at Amy and Perry's wedding, Crustacea blesses them with the promise that they will have "six gallant sons and four darling daughters."
+- Also, at Amy and Perry's wedding, Crustacea blesses them with the promise that they will have "four gallant sons and two darling daughters".

 - Only Known by Their Nickname: Amethyst isn't the type of name you give to someone who's "ordinary", so it's just "Amy".

 - Overly Long Name: Amethyst Alexandra Augusta Araminta Adelaide Aurelia Anne.
 King Algernon has eight names.

 - Princess Classic: Played with, as princesses have criteria: